 Video of Heart Shapes Found in Nature

-There are so many heart shapes that you can find in nature, just look at them all!
+There are so many heart-shaped things you can find in nature, just look at them all!

 Related: Heart Art Projects (and Heart Crafts, Too!)